 Often it’s hard to tell whether you are making progress or not.
-I emphasized earlier that one of the things that will help you to stick with your meditation practice is the ability to notice and appreciate small changes.
-So here are some of the small changes that you might want to watch out for.
+I note elsewhere that one of the things that will help you to stick with your meditation practice is the ability to notice and appreciate small changes.
+So here are some of the changes that you might want to watch out for.
 Most of them are small.

 - Paying more attention to the outside world.
 It’s a very good sign when you start to slow down and notice the beauty in the world.
 Colors can seem more vivid.
 Shapes can be more sharply defined.

 - Becoming more aware of your actions.
 Often, before we get to the stage of being aware of our actions before we do them, we start to notice them after we’ve done them.
 It’s tempting to feel frustration to realize that you’ve lost your temper once again, but actually it’s a good sign that you’re noticing this at all.
 With practice you’ll be able to catch those responses earlier and earlier, until you’re able to choose to respond more creatively.

 - Feelings of calmness.
 You may have spells of greater than usual calmness in your meditation or after meditation.
 You may even experience some reluctance to end a period of meditation.